tsgates/arch-wiki-markdown/wiki/Arch_Linux.md

 also be synchronized with one command.
 You can even rebuild your entire system with one command.

-Supporting i686 and x86-64 architectures, Arch's Official Repositories provide several thousands of high-quality packages to meet your software demands.
+Supporting i686 and x86-64 architectures, Arch's Official repositories provide several thousands of high-quality packages to meet your software demands.
 In addition, Arch encourages community growth and contribution by offering the Arch User Repository, which contains many thousands of